 - Select link stating "Click here to process an institution transfer request for Academic Year 20__-20__".

 - Select drop down menu beside "Transfer to" and select institution you will be attending.

 If you are transferring to MTSU in the middle of the academic year (for example, if you transfer in the spring after attending another school in the fall), please be aware that your lottery scholarship award may be delayed until after the beginning of the new term.
 The Scholarship Office is required by state policies to verify your initial and continuing eligibility prior to crediting the lottery scholarship to your account.
 We are unable to complete this process until all of the above steps are completed.

 If you were initially eligible for a TELS award upon completion of high school requirements, and were enrolled at a regionally accredited out-of-state post-secondary institution within 16 months after graduation, and are now transferring to an eligible Tennessee post-secondary institution, you may be eligible to receive the TELS award.

-If the above scenario applies to you, please contact your MT One Stop enrollment counselor to inquire about your possible eligibility.
+If the above scenario applies to you, please contact the MT One Stop to inquire about your possible eligibility.

-It’s important to periodically check your lottery scholarship status and other lottery information on your RaiderNet account.
+It’s important to periodically check your lottery scholarship status and other lottery information on your PipelineMT account.
 Here’s how!

 How do I check my Tennessee Education Lottery Scholarship (TELS) status and eligibility?